Bozidar Brazda

 Bozidar Brazda (born 1972 in Cambridge, Canada) is an artist.
 He lives and works in New York City.

 Biography

-Brazda is a Canadian-born, New York-based artist.
+Bozidar Brazda is a Canadian-born, New York-based artist.
 He is the son of folk musician Andrew Brazda and the grandson of the award-winning journalist Andrej Brázda-Jankovský.
+He has exhibited at MoMA and The Whitney Museum.

-Brazda plays in the post-punk band Diet Choke with model and singer Ruby Aldridge and artist Shawn Kuruneru.
+Parallel to his visual art and writing practices, Brazda plays in the post-punk band Diet Choke with model and singer Ruby Aldridge and artist Shawn Kuruneru.
+In 2023 he co-wrote the track “Bad Days” with Julian Casablancas and Promiseland.